ucdavis/hpccf-docs/docs/general/access.md

 ### macOS and Linux:

-Use a terminal to create a SSH key pair using the command:
+Use a terminal to create an SSH key pair using the command:

 `ssh-keygen`